 4.5 Up to 0.35m of ploughsoil (17) was removed by machine revealing the surface of the natural subsoil which was predominantly sand with lesser amounts of gravel and silt.
-No features were apparent, suggesting that the cropmark (C1) may be of natural origin.
+No features were apparent which would could account for the cropmark (C1), suggesting that it may be of natural origin.